waumpel/urbs/doc/admm/admm_implementation.rst

 - ``tID``: the index of the receiving subproblem
 - ``fields``: a dictionary which consists of the exchanged message (the local optimizing values of coupling variables ``flow``, the local quadratic parameter value ``rho``, the local consensus Lagrange multiplier ``lambda`` and the local primal residual ``gapall``)

-Now let us return to the class ``urbsADMMmodel`` and go through its methods.
+Now let us return to the class ``UrbsAdmmModel`` and go through its methods.

 .. _solve-problem: